Six superyacht audio-visual and entertainment technology trends

 “Wireless connection is a must rather than an option, multi-format transmission is highly important and the ability to bring everything together coherently on a device, which can both deliver and control the content distribution is highly desirable.”

-One particularly interesting example of integrated systems on board is the Living Technology System from Van Berge Henegouwen, which uses the Apple Watch and Pivot Control application.
+One particularly interesting example of integrated systems on board is the Living Technology System from Van Berge Henegouwen, which uses the Apple Watch and Pivot Control application, and features in the Robb Report's Top 5 Superyacht Technology Trends.
 The system offers everything from calling a crew member and alerting crew when guests are awake, to enabling guests to control the lighting, curtains and entertainment systems from their Apple Watch.

 Hidden speaker systems